 Reloading with Bullet Corp coated bullets should be done using quality reloading equipment with data obtained from a reloading manual.
 Use loading data that is normally used for your particular bullet and application.
 We do NOT provide ammunition loading data.

 Guide to reloading Bullet Corp Bullets click HERE

 - Work up loads based on data for hard cast lead or plated bullets of the same weight.

-- Always guage or test chamber your cartridges to ensure proper C.O.A.L.
-Some of our bullets are shorter than typical lead or plated bullets, and use a shorter C.O.A.L as a result.
+- Always guage or test chamber your cartridges to ensure proper C.O.L.
+Some of our bullets are shorter than typical lead or plated bullets, and use a shorter C.O.L as a result.

 - Use of 'Factory Crimp' dies is discouraged, but careful testing can yield successful results.

-- A light taper crimp is the preferred method for crimping, if the body or base of the bullet is squished by too much crimping the result may be poor accuracy and/or keyhole issues.
+- A light taper crimp is the preferred method for crimping, if the body or base of the bullet is squished by too much crimping the result may be poor accuracy and/or keyhole issues or gas cutting.

 - Unlike regular hard cast lead bullets, fast burning powders such as Titegroup,S121,MS200 will work exceptionally well with Bullet Corp Coated bullets.

 - As always, start light and work up to more powerful loads.